 From: Central Council

-The Australian Statistical Conference 2016 (ASC 2016) will take place from 5 December – 9 December 2016 in Canberra, Australia.
+Registration is now OPEN for the Australian Statistical Conference 2016 (ASC 2016) which will take place from 5 December – 9 December 2016 in Canberra, Australia.
 The theme of the Conference is Big Data: Mining, Analysing and Teaching.
-CALL FOR PAPERS EXTENDED TO 14 AUGUST

 Welcome to the website of the Economic Society of Australia (QLD) Inc. (i.e. ESA Queensland).
 ESA Queensland promotes discussion of, and debate about, economic issues and economic policies, supports the training and professional development of economists and encourages the study and teaching of economics.Read more...